-Pickle ArgentiumTM silver
+Clean and Pickle ArgentiumTM silver

-Clean the metal with a brass brush in warm, soapy ammonia water.
+Prepare a batch of pickle according to the manufacturers' directions.
+Clean the metal with a brass brush in warm, soapy ammonia water (hot water with some dish soap and ammonia added to it).
 Heat the item to a dull salmon color, then cool and soak in the pickle until the surface is opaque white.
-Rinse in water and allow to dry without disturbing the opaque white surface.
+Rinse in clear water.
+Do not disturb the pickled surface.
+Allow to air dry.